scivision/mumps/Readme_dev.md

 ## All releases

-Change the default MUMPS_UPSTREAM_VERSION to the latest release.
+[ ] Update the project(VERSION ...) in CMakeLists.txt to the latest release.
+[ ] use `cmake -E sha256sum build/_deps/mumps-tmp/MUMPS_${MUMPS_UPSTREAM_VERSION}.tar.gz` to get the SHA256 checksum of the downloaded archive for cmake/libraries.json under mumps_sha256 key.

 ## Packaging